What is a Product Journey Map and How to Build One

 For example:

-• Do you want to improve the user’s experience of your product?
-You’ll need a user journey map that highlights your friction points and tracks user behavior of those who churned out of your product.
+- Do you want to improve the user’s product experience?
+You’ll need a user journey map that highlights your friction points and tracks the user behavior of those who churned out of your product.

-Your set objective will determine what stages of the user journey to map.
+Your set objective will determine which customer journeys to map.

 For example, if your goal is to improve onboarding flow and increase activation rates, your journey map will have to focus on only the primary onboarding stage of the user’s journey.
-This is because that’s the only part with influence on your goal.
+This is because that’s the only part that influences your goal.

 #5 – Map out the key milestones in your product journey